- Philip Hritcko, Pharm.D., Dean

 Students must provide their own transportation to experiential sites during the professional program.
 They should allow for transportation expenses, which would include cost of gasoline and parking fees where necessary.

-Any medical expenses incurred by the student while participating in the clinical portion of the program will be assumed by the student.
+Any medical expenses incurred by the student will be the student’s responsibility.

 Professional Liability Coverage

-All students in the professional phase of their curriculum are required to carry specific professional liability (malpractice) coverage.
-You will automatically be billed for this on your University fee bill.
+All students are required to carry specific professional liability (malpractice) coverage.
 Although the State of Connecticut has statutory protection for students in “field placement programs” (Chapter 53 of the Connecticut General Statutes), there are sites that will not accept this as adequate protection.
 Therefore, the School of Pharmacy has required all students to have the blanket University malpractice coverage.

 It is mandatory that all Pharmacy students register with the Connecticut Board of Pharmacy upon enrollment into the Pharmacy professional program.
-Failure to receive and maintain a valid Pharmacy intern card will result in students not being allowed to participate in experiential courses or any of the other practice component of the curriculum.
+Failure to receive and maintain a valid Pharmacy intern card will result in students not being allowed to participate in experiential curriculum.

 Required Courses for the Professional Degree

 The University Senate has adopted General Education Requirements in a variety of curricula areas, which must be satisfied as part of every degree program.
-These requirements are listed in the General Education Requirements section of this Catalog.
-The course requirements are those of the School of Pharmacy and also satisfy the University requirements.1
+These requirements are listed in the General Education Requirements section of the Course Catalog.
+The course requirements are those of the School of Pharmacy and satisfy the University requirements.1

 School of Pharmacy Requirements